OSOceanAcoustics/echopype/docs/source/usage.rst

    In the Matlab code, users set temperature/salinity parameters in AZFP_parameters.m and run that script first before doing unpacking.
-   Here we require users to unpack raw data first into netCDF, and then set temperature/salinity in the model module if they want to perform calibration.
+   Here we require users to unpack raw data first into netCDF, and then set temperature/salinity in the process module if they want to perform calibration.
 This is cleaner and less error prone, because the param setting step is separated from the raw data unpacking, so user-defined params are not in the unpacked files.